-Bobby Brown returns for his second season at the helm of the Lincoln Saltdogs.
+Bobby Brown returns for his third season at the helm of the Lincoln Saltdogs.

 Brown guided the ‘Dogs to an 18-game turnaround in his first year in the capital city.
 He turned the team’s 2015 record of 34-66 into 52-48 in ‘16.
 The Saltdogs finished the season three games short of making the playoffs.